 Community acceptance or social licence is needed for new infrastructure development, for the 'orchestration' of consumer-owned energy resources, and for national investment in the energy transition itself.
+Local communities are concerned with a range of community, social, cultural, environmental and economic values.
 NEM affordability and reliablity is essential for community acceptance on each of these dimensions.
+AEMO recognises the importance of early engagement with communities who will host infrastructure, and has extended the time required for this engagement when considering which projects should be actioned in this ISP.